Bogsatchio/pyspark_xml_lib/README.md

 # pyspark_xml_lib
-helpful functions for working with xml files in pyspark
+helpful functions for working with XSD and XML files in pyspark
+- most of the functions are contained withinxsd_functions.py
+- two Jupyter Notebooks shows how to implement the functions easily